naturalsciences/Darwin/_posts/doc-tech/2000-01-20-install-db.md

 datestyle = 'iso, dmy'
 {% endhighlight %}

-you might want to display everything in your logs wy adding  : log_min_duration_statement = 0
+you might want to display everything in your logs by adding  : log_min_duration_statement = 0

 in `/etc/postgresql/9.1/main/pg_hba.conf`